 Nothing Broke… That’s Important.

 This phenomenon, where nothing-really-broke, is quite critical to understand ‘where’ we are with internet and communications technology.
-Whether we consider broadband and mobile infrastructure, server technology, software, or the ‘consumption points’ (phones, PC’s, etc) – there is observable proof that technologies are now mature enough to (broadly speaking) withstand peaks and troughs of usage, along with ‘delivering their promise’.
+Whether we consider broadband and mobile infrastructure, server technology similar to what M247.com can aid some with so I’ve heard, software, or the ‘consumption points’ (phones, PC’s, etc) – there is observable proof that technologies are now mature enough to (broadly speaking) withstand peaks and troughs of usage, along with ‘delivering their promise’.
 In the latter case, video-conferencing is the key culprit of previously ‘talking a good game’ (insofar as the technology never really delivered on its promises) whereas now the phenomenon of video-conferencing has become an integrated and everyday part of communications on platforms including Skype.

 Where’s My Motivation!?